Archipelago Productions has a development slate that spans feature film, television, and works for stage and festivals.

 Her numerous other television credits include the six-part Blackjack telemovies opposite Colin Friels, Devil’s Dust, and the award-winning mini-series After the Deluge.
-Marta has just finished filming the ABC mini-series Stateless opposite Cate Blanchett and Wentworth for FOXTEL and Netflix.
+Recently Marta appeared in the ABCTV mini-series Stateless opposite Cate Blanchett and Wentworth for FOXTEL and Netflix.

 Marta has a wealth of experience on stage including being a member of Sydney Theatre Company’s Actor’s Company where she received a Helpmann Award for her role in Shakespeare’s War of the Roses.
 Other STC highlights include Victory, The Lost Echo, Serpent’s Teeth, Mother Courage, The Crucible and Never Did Me Any Harm (STC/Force Majeure).
 For Malthouse Theatre: Journal of the Plague Year/Ham Funeral, MTC - Three Sisters and The Balcony, Company B’s international tour of Cloudstreet.
-Most recently she starred to great acclaim in Melbourne Theatre Company’s A Doll’s House: Part 2, Gloria for the Griffin Theatre and Scenes from a Marriage at Queensland Theatre.
-Her next leading role is playing Hester in The Deep Blue Sea for STC and performing in Archipelago Productions' sell out seasons of Venus and Adonis and The Bleeding Tree at Hobart's Theatre Royal.
+Most recently she starred to great acclaim in Melbourne Theatre Company’s A Doll’s House: Part 2, Gloria for the Griffin Theatre, Scenes from a Marriage at Queensland Theatre and The Deep Blue Sea for STC and performing in Archipelago Productions' sell out seasons of Venus and Adonis and The Bleeding Tree at Hobart's Theatre Royal.

-Her film credits include Paul Cox’s award-winning Innocence, John Curran’s Praise, Bruce Beresford’s Paradise Road opposite Glenn Close, Francis McDormand and Cate Blanchett, Jonathan Teplitzky’s Burning Man and the forthcoming Ellie & Abbie directed by Monica Zanetti.
+Her film credits include Paul Cox’s award-winning Innocence, John Curran’s Praise, Bruce Beresford’s Paradise Road, Jonathan Teplitzky’s Burning Man and Ellie & Abbie directed by Monica Zanetti.

 As a director Ben has steered a number of new productions for Sydney Theatre Company, where he was Resident Director for three years including Morph, These People, This Little Piggy, Metamorphosis and Thyestes.
 He also co-directed Victory for STC, ran numerous play readings and developments and judged for the Patrick White Award and Young Writers Award.